 Tibetan Language and Interpretation Training Program

-Ninth Generation
+Tenth Generation

-The second year will provide a theoretical foundation on Buddhist philosophy by studying some of the most important texts, such as the LamRim, the Thirty-Seven Practices of the Bodhisattva, the Eight Verses for Mind Training, Selected Topics, Mind and Awareness, Philosophical Tenets and Tantra.
+The second year will provide theoretical foundation for Buddhist philosophy.
+Some of the most important Buddhist texts will be studied, such as the “Lam Rim,” “Thirty-Seven Practices of the Bodhisattva,” “Eight Verses for Mind Training,” “Selected Topics,” “Mind and Awareness,” “Philosophical Tenets” and tantra.
+These texts will be taught in Tibetan by Tibetan native speakers holding the degree of geshe.
 Students will also put into practice what they learned during the first year, through engaging in the interpretation of Dharma classes and translation of brief texts.
 During this year, students will still meet with native Tibetan speakers to maintain and improve their conversation skills and also to engage in philosophical discussions and debates.
+Exams and quizzes will be conducted similarly to year one.

-Throughout the two years, visiting teachers may offer special classes in the form of Dharma talks, Q & A sessions and interactive workshops.
+Throughout the two years, visiting teachers may offer special classes in the form of Dharma talks, Q&A sessions and interactive workshops.

-LRZTP 9:
+LRZTP 10:

 Special Interpretation Training Workshop: